swiftlang/swift-evolution/proposals/nnnn-async-await.md

 Modern Swift development involves a lot of asynchronous programming using closures and completion handlers, but these APIs are hard to use.
 This gets particularly problematic when many asynchronous operations are used, error handling is required, or control flow between asynchronous calls gets complicated.
 This proposal describes a language extension to make this a lot more natural and less error prone.

 This design introduces a [coroutine model](https://en.wikipedia.org/wiki/Coroutine) to Swift.
-Functions can opt into to being `async`, allowing the programmer to compose complex logic involving asynchronous operations, providing [structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency) so that normal control-flow mechanisms (calls, error handling, etc.) work as expected.
+Functions can opt into to being `async`, allowing the programmer to compose complex logic involving asynchronous operations using the normal control-flow mechanisms.
 The compiler is responsible for translating an asynchronous functions into the appropriate set of closures and state machines.

-This proposal defines the semantics of asynchronous functions as well as related concepts such as the task structure, cancellation of tasks, and so on.
-However, the specific details of the APIs for triggering these operations, such as launching a new (detached) asynchronous task, cancelling a task, or setting the priority for a given task, will be left to separate proposals.
+This proposal defines the semantics of asynchronous functions.
+However, it does not provide concurrency: that is covered by a separate proposal to introduce structured concurrency, which associates asynchronous functions with concurrently-executing tasks and provides APIs for creating, querying, and cancelling tasks.

-This draws some inspiration (and most of the Motivation section) from an earlier proposal written by [Chris Lattner](https://github.com/lattner) and [Joe Groff](https://github.com/jckarter), available [here](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619), which itself is derived from a proposal written by [Oleg Andreev](https://github.com/oleganza), available [here](https://gist.github.com/oleganza/7342ed829bddd86f740a).
+This draws some inspiration (and most of the Motivation section) from an earlier proposal written by [Chris Lattner](https://github.com/lattner) and [Joe Groff](https://github.com/jckarter), available [here](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
+That proposal itself is derived from a proposal written by [Oleg Andreev](https://github.com/oleganza), available [here](https://gist.github.com/oleganza/7342ed829bddd86f740a).
 It has been significantly rewritten (again), and many details have changed, but the core ideas of asynchronous functions have remained the same.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)